telepath-php/laravel/README.md

 <!-- KNOWN LIMITATIONS -->
 ## Known Limitations

-Please note that handling multple bots in the same Laravel application is not supported yet.
+Please note that this package currently has the following limitations:
+* Handling multple bots in the same Laravel application is not supported yet.
+* Support for Lumen or other Laravel subset frameworks is not officially supported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>